Chapter 5: Sustaining Manageability

 For more information on Microsoft Systems Management Server, refer to:

 For more information on the Windows Update Services, refer to:

 Monitoring System Health

 Windows System Resource Manager provides resource management and enables the allocation of resources, including processor and memory resources, among multiple processes based on business priorities.
-An administrator sets targets for the amount of hardware resources that running applications or users (in a Terminal Server environment) are allowed to consume.
+An administrator sets targets for the amount of hardware resources that running applications or users (typically in a Terminal Server environment) are allowed to consume.

 Windows Management Instrumentation (WMI) provides access to the management functions of local and remote systems.
-Administrators directly access these management functions and create queries based on this data that will update remote systems on a selective basis.
-Administrators can monitor local and remote Windows Server 2003 and Windows XP systems directly, and view the resulting data through the command line or retrieve it in XML form.
-WMI follows the specifications of the industry standard Common Information Model defined by the Distributed Management Task Force, an industry organization involved in the development, adoption, and interoperability of management standards and initiatives for enterprise and Internet environments.
+Administrators can directly access these management functions and create queries based on this data that will update remote systems on a selective basis.
+Administrators can monitor local and remote Windows Server 2003 and Windows XP systems directly, and view the resulting data from the command line, or retrieve it in XML form.
+WMI follows the specifications of the industry standard Common Information Model defined by the Distributed Management Task Force.

 Group policy results allow administrators to see the effect of a group policy on a targeted user or computer.
 Included in the Group Policy Management Console, group policy results provide administrators with a powerful and flexible base-level tool to plan, monitor, and troubleshoot policies.